 Download our free printable cheat sheets that will help you nail the Shutter Speed, ISO and Aperture every time, plus more!

 How to determine the ideal ISO

 If you’re taking an image handheld you need to make sure that your shutter speed is quick enough to capture a sharp image.
-Typically the slowest it can be is 1/focal length.
-During the daytime, it’s not going to be a problem to have a quicker shutter speed than this, so keep your ISO at your camera’s native (typically 100 or 200).
+The rule of thumbs is that the slowest it can be is 1/focal length.
+It’s rarely a problem to achieve a shutter speed quicker than this during the daytime, so keep your ISO at your camera’s native (typically 100 or 200).

-When it gets darker you can keep this ISO until you need a shutter speed slower than the critical point.
+You can keep this ISO when it gets darker but it won’t take long until you need a shutter speed slower than the critical point.
 Once you reach this point, increase the ISO 1-2 stop and do the same with the shutter speed.
 At some point, it’s going to get too dark and you’ll need a tripod.

 If you’re on a tripod you don’t need to worry about the shutter speed (unless you’re trying to achieve a specific look to the image).
 That means that you can keep the ISO at the native setting and lengthen the exposure time as it gets darker.